Students in the U.S.

-If you are a new student currently studying in the U.S., please follow the instructions
+If you are a new student currently studying in the U.S., please follow the instructions on this page.

-no errors.

 You will use this document is used to obtain your student visa.
 It is very important that you check the document to make sure there are no errors.
 If there is any error, please contact us immediately.

 - The spelling of your name.
 Your name on the I-20 document must exactly match the way your name is written on your passport!

 - The country of birth and country of citizenship

 - The I-20 start date (see No. 5 on your I-20)

 If you are currently in the U.S. and are attending another school in F-1 (student)

 status, you will be “transferring” to Shoreline Community College from your current